Allen-wyson/Data-driven-Design-Fabrication-Methods-Final-Project/README.md

-# EPFL ME-428 Data-driven Design & Fabrication Methods by J. Hughes (Spring 2025)
+# EPFL-ME-428-Spring-2025-Final-Project
+EPFL Project for the course ME-428 by J. Hughes.
+Spider web structural optimization for load capacity.